Embracing your financial turning point

 Building and maintaining a diversified portfolio

 Now that your liquidity event is behind you, it’s time to think beyond the concentrated stock that may have brought you here.
-A crucial next step is diversifying your investments across different asset classes—like stocks, bonds, real estate and private equity.
-This strategy spreads out risk and creates a balanced portfolio designed to meet your income needs today while fueling growth for the future.
-Your wealth manager will work with you to tailor this diversified portfolio to your unique goals, ensuring it aligns with your risk tolerance and long-term objectives.
-This approach not only protects your financial well-being but also positions you to enjoy the lifestyle you’ve envisioned for years to come.
+A crucial next step is diversifying across multiple asset classes.
+This approach helps spread risk and creates a balanced portfolio designed to meet your income needs today while fueling growth for the future.

 Protecting your wealth and identity